Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 #### Prerequisites

-An attribute set is created, see [Create an attribute set](./02_ManageAttributeSets.md#create-an-attribute-set).
+An attribute set has been created, see [Create an attribute set](./02_ManageAttributeSets.md#create-an-attribute-set).

+> [Info] By default, the *PIM Basic Set* attribute set has been predefined in the *Core1 Platform*.

 #### Procedure
 *PIM > Settings > Tab VARIANT SETS*